franramirez688/docs/arduino/howto/arduino-configure-settings.rst

 boards
 ^^^^^^

-Type your Board model, just make sure it's compatible with the Arduino SDK v.
-1.0.5 and your IDE supports it.
-This is a list of the boards supported by default, even though any board is welcomed!
+This is your Arduino Board model.
+It must be compatible with the Arduino SDK v.
+1.0.5, and must have one of the following values:

 	* ``uno``: Arduino Uno
 	* ``atmega328``: Arduino Duemilanove w/ ATmega328